 2. Focus on the business need and understand the partner ecosystem.

-What do you want to do?
-Move to IaaS?
-Migrate from on-premises to the Cloud?
-There is a wide variety of skills and specialisms within the Oracle Partner ecosystem and it’s important to research this at the beginning of your search so that you understand what kind of partner will suit your needs.
+There is a wide variety of skills and specialisms in the Oracle Partner network and it is important to decide at the beginning what type of partner and skills you need for your particular project.

 3. Look for a partner who can act as the “glue” between the business need and technological need.

-You need access to a wide range of skills – typically both Oracle expertise and process understanding across several functional areas – so your Oracle partner should not only have strong Oracle skills but should also know how to apply them to your business processes.
-How long has it been working with Oracle?
-Does it have the extensive Oracle expertise that comes from specialising in Oracle or is Oracle just one product in its portfolio?
+You need access to a wide range of skills – typically both Oracle expertize and business process understanding across several functional areas – so your Oracle partner should not only have strong Oracle skills but should also know how to apply them to support and improve your business processes.
+How long has the partner been working with Oracle?
+Does the partner have the extensive Oracle expertize that comes from specializing in Oracle or is Oracle just one product in its portfolio?

 4. Cultural Fit

-Working with software implementations, support and services is really a people business, with consultants and internal employees working side by side for extended periods of time.
-For consultants and internal people to work as one team they need to share the same values and work culture.
-Chemistry between the team members also plays a part in customer experience and should be considered.
-When selecting a partner this should be front of mind and you should meet with the key people who would be working on your project.
+Software implementation and support services are people businesses with consultants and internal staff working closely for extended periods of time.
+For partner and internal staff to work closely as one team they need to share similar values and work cultures.
+Chemistry between team members also plays a part in customer experience and should be considered.
+When selecting a partner this should be front of mind and you should meet ALL the key people that will be working on your project.

-Look for a partner with professionals who understand the nuances of your industry and its processes, and who can craft a solution for that industry or extend the Oracle solution if gaps exist.
+Look for a partner that understands the nuances of your industry and its process and who can craft a solution for that industry or extend the Oracle solution if gaps exist.

-Look at references and testimonials, and what other clients say about your prospective partner.
-With Cloud, identify partners who have customers that are already live and are willing to talk openly about their implementation.
-In this way you will be able to garner the opinion of others to help you make a more informed decision.
+Look at references and testimonials and what other clients have to say about your prospective partner.
+With Oracle Cloud, identify experienced partners that have clients that are live and are willing to talk about their implementation experience.

 Whilst this is by no means an exhaustive list of considerations, hopefully it will give you some food for thought, whether you are evaluating the fit of your current support service provider or you are going to the market to identify potential suppliers.